franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 'a1', for example, represents the left half of your screen, 'a2' the right half of your screen.
-To get the entire list of possible scenarios, see section 'Automatic Resizing and Positioning - Keyboard'.
+To get the entire list of possible scenarios, see section 'Automatic Resizing and Positioning - Keyboard' above.

 ### Padding